ClickHouse/ClickHouse/docs/en/operations/system-tables/session_log.md

 Contains information about all successful and failed login and logout events.

-!!! note "Note"
-    User sessions are implicit and rely on the proper co-operation from context users.

 Columns:

 -   `type` ([Enum8](../../sql-reference/data-types/enum.md)) — Login/logout result.
 Possible values: